lisaong/stackup-workshops/mask-or-not/README.md

     cd tools && \
     python get.py
    ```

+   d.
+[Optional] Connect a 7 segment display, such as one from [Seed Studio](https://wiki.seeedstudio.com/Grove-4-Digit_Display/) or [Sgbotic](https://www.sgbotic.com/index.php?dispatch=products.view&product_id=2488), and install the corresponding Arduino library.

 3. Start Arduino IDE.
 Go to Boards Manager, select `ESP32 Arduino (in sketchbook)`.
 This will reference the updated libraries.
 4. Open the sketch file: [run_model_cnn.ino](run_model_cnn.ino).
 5. Connect an ESP32 to USB, select the COM port to connect to it.